Dan-McElroy/mcelmusic.api/docs/decisions-assumptions.md

 drawing on my recent experience and my preference for reactive programming.

 The backing database is a PostgreSQL instance, primarily managed via Hibernate Reactive with migrations controlled by Flyway.
-For local development, this database was deployed as a `postgres` Docker container via Docker Compose .
+For local development, this database was deployed as a `postgres` Docker container via Docker Compose.

-### Data Access Issues
+The Docker Compose file also includes configuration for a Sonarqube instance, which works in combination with JaCoCo to give code quality and test coverage feedback.

 ### Artist of the Day Implementation